Mysore Bonda, Instant Mysore Bajji, Goli Baje

 - To make mysore bonda, combine the curds and ½ cup of water in a deep bowl and whisk well.

 - Combine all the ingredients, including the curd-water mixture in a deep bowl and mix very well using your hands.

-- Heat the oil in a deep non-stick pan, shape each portion into a round using your hands and deep-fry, a few at a time, till they turn golden brown in colour from all the sides.
+- Heat the oil in a deep non-stick pan, take a small portion of the batter with your fingers and deep-fry, a few at a time, till they turn golden brown in colour from all the sides.
 Drain on an absorbent paper.